Building for Equity: Field Resources

 About Racial Equity

-Established in 2019 as a joint initiative between 4Culture, Executive Dow Constantine, and the King County Council, Building for Equity was created to support cultural building projects and create a pathway to racial equity in our facilities funding.
+Established in 2019 as a joint initiative between 4Culture, Executive Dow Constantine, and the King County Council, Building for Equity was created to support cultural building projects and create a pathway to racial equity and geographic access in our facilities funding.

 With a focus on racial equity, 4Culture funds, supports, and advocates for culture to enhance the quality of life in King County.
 We acknowledge that systematic inequity takes many forms—racism, sexism, ableism, transphobia, heterosexism, and more.
 Our focus on racial equity provides us with tools we can use to dismantle all oppressions.
 As we work to make our practices more racially equitable, we encourage your organization staff and leadership to assess their personal knowledge of interpersonal and systemic racism and how it permeates the work of your organization and your project.